bnduman/how-to-minion/Plone/adding-images-and-files.md

 2. Select your **Image**.

 > ⚠️ **Always fill in the copyright field.** An image with missing copyright information can break the page or the content.
-If you're unsure about the source, check with the person who provided the image before uploading.
+If you're unsure about the source, you can type in "BCDSS", but ideally we should have a person's name.

 ---